Mud Hole Spring: Fresh water effect on Gulf of Mexico weather patterns

 Although unconfirmed, there is speculation that the discharge of fresh water in the Gulf of Mexico may influence Gulf of Mexico weather patterns, especially the intensification of hurricane and tropical storm formation.

 Recent research has observed a "Lens-Effect" which acts as a magnifying glass and may stoke excessive heat into upper levels of sea water, providing energy.
 Existing research focuses on river-mouth discharge, but the findings may have implications for offshore freshwater submarine vent discharge areas, as well.
 It is possible that submarine vent discharge sites like Mud Hole may introduce sufficient quantities of fresh water to affect surrounding tropical weather conditions.

 Ecological significance of site

 Patches of the Gulf of Mexico seafloor are barren and devoid of marine life.
 This is partly because of the Gulf of Mexico Dead Zone, and also because marine life is attracted to underwater features.
-A sea-floor devoid if structure, protection, nutrients or other attractive features is often also devoid of marine life.
+A sea-floor devoid of structure, protection, nutrients or other attractive features is often also devoid of marine life.
 By contrast, submarine hydrothermal vents and seeps, like the Mud Hole Spring discharge, can foster and support a thriving submarine ecosystem by introducing novel sources of nutrients and minerals.
 Researchers have studied deep-sea habitats and local submarine ecosystems in the Gulf of Mexico, with particular focus on geothermal vents like the Mud Hole Submarine Spring, and other features in the West Florida Escarpment.